-1. Type the title of your book and any other identifying details you would like a reader to see.
+1. Type the title, author, and any other identifying details you would like a reader to see.

-2. Upload you .epub or .mobi file.
+2. Upload your .epub or .mobi file.
 Once it is uploaded successfully, you will see it confirmed next to the big red delete button.